There’s a lot of talk in our industry about getting women into the field of investing. While we’ve made some strides, we need more action.

 So what happens in that void?
 Unfortunately, kids are left to their own devices to form a perception of our industry—from the news, social media, and even movies that focus on the greed side of money, versus the love side that allows us to help.

-That’s a shame, because my story as a portfolio manager is to help our investors build wealth so they can achieve big life goals: paying for their kids’ educations, saving for a home, generating income for a secure retirement.
+That’s a shame, because my story is to help our investors build wealth so they can achieve big life goals: paying for their kids’ educations, saving for a home, generating income for a secure retirement.

 Answering the call (from midnight to 8)